Milstein schemes and antithetic multilevel Monte Carlo sampling for delay McKean-Vlasov equations and interacting particle systems: Numerical results

 \subsection{First order strong convergence of the Milstein scheme}

-This section numerically illustrates the convergence of the tamed Milstein scheme for point-delay McKean--Vlasov SDEs, Scheme 1 from Section \ref{Section:Sec2}, for two test cases.
-We also give implementation details of the scheme including the computation of the L\'{e}vy area.
+{This section numerically illustrates the convergence of the tamed Milstein schemes for point-delay McKean--Vlasov SDEs for two test cases.
+Specifically, we compare Schemes 1 and 2 from Section \ref{Section:Sec2} in Fig.\ \ref{PointDelay1}, top left.} We also give implementation details of the scheme including the computation of the iterated stochastic integrals.

 \textbf{Example 1}: Here, we consider the point-delay McKean--Vlasov SDE